nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view patient's file.
-2. Medimate retrieves the correspondent PDF document.
+2. MediMate retrieves the correspondent PDF document.
-3. Medimate displays the PDF document to the user in a new window.
+3. MediMate displays the PDF document to the user in a new window.

    Use case ends.

 * 1a.
 User enters wrong input format.
     * 1a1.
-Medimate gives correct format and ask user to input again.
+MediMate gives correct format and ask user to input again.
     * 1a2.
 User inputs a new line of correct format.

       Use Case resumes at step 2.

 * 1b.
 Patient does not exist.
     * 1b1.
-Medimate gives error message to remind user to check for patient index.
+MediMate gives error message to remind user to check for patient index.
     * 1b2.
 User inputs valid patient index with correct format.

       Use Case resumes at step 2.

 *  2a.
 File does not exist.
     * 2a1.
-Medimate gives error message to remind user to check for file index.
+MediMate gives error message to remind user to check for file index.
     * 2a2.
 User inputs valid file index with correct patient index and format.

       Use Case resumes at step 3.